-The Immunobiology of HLA-Haploidentical Hematopoietic Cell TransplantationSubmit Manuscript no this topic Topic Articles: 0
+The Immunobiology of HLA-Haploidentical Hematopoietic Cell TransplantationSubmit Manuscript on this topic

 Since the development of the first effective clinical approaches beginning in the early 1990s, allogeneic hematopoietic cell transplantation from a relative donor who is mismatched for one Human Leukocyte Antigen (HLA) haplotype [HLA-haploidentical transplantation (haploHCT)] has become an effective and widespread treatment for patients with high-risk hematologic malignancies, the majority of whom lack an HLA-matched donor.
 Bi-directional responses to mismatched HLA molecules are associated with high risk of adverse reactions driven either by donor alloreactive T cells against recipient tissues i.e. graft-versus-host disease (GvHD), or by host alloreactive T cells against the graft (graft rejection).
 Immunological insights from biological studies and preclinical models of mismatched grafts have been essential for the development of successful protocols for haploHCT.

 The first successful haploHCT protocol was based on a myeloablative and immunosuppressive conditioning regimen and the infusion of a “mega-dose” of T-cell-depleted hematopoietic stem cells without any post-transplant immunosuppression.
 This approach achieved a high rate of engraftment and low incidence of GvHD.
 Furthermore, the absence of post-transplant GvHD prophylaxis facilitated the graft-versus-leukemia effect mediated by alloreactive NK cells and residual alloreactive T cells.
 However, donor post-transplant immune reconstitution was slow with a high risk of infection-related mortality and relapse.